agenteract/agenteract-swift/README.md

 ### Agent server not connecting

+**For Simulators:**
 Make sure:
-1. The agent server is running (`pnpm agenterserve dev`)
+1. The agent server is running (`pnpm agenteract dev`)
 2. Your `projectName` matches the config
-3. You're running on localhost/simulator (WebSocket connects to `127.0.0.1:8765`)
+3. Simulator automatically connects to `127.0.0.1:8765` (no deep linking needed)

+**For Physical Devices:**
+1. Ensure you've completed deep link pairing (`pnpm agenteract connect`)
+2. Verify the app received and saved the configuration (check Xcode console for `[Agenteract] Config saved`)
+3. Confirm you're on the same WiFi network as your development machine
+4. Check for authentication errors in the agent server logs

 ### View hierarchy is empty